 “While your direct reports know what you are doing wrong, most of them are not dying to tell you.
 It takes a concerted effort to cultivate subordinates who will advise and coach you.”

-I thought about this statement in relation to the managers I work with, and I found that it’s invariably true.
+I thought about this statement in relation to the managers and leaders I work with, and I found that it’s invariably true.
 For fear of reprisal, we don’t tell our bosses what we really think of them and their performance.
 And yet, because we work with them every day and are affected by their decisions, we have many observations that would help them do a better job.
 However, these observations are not easy to hear.
 And often, they’re even harder to say.

 Wise companies dedicate a portion of a manager’s performance review to what team members need from their boss; for example, the question might read, “As your boss, what can I do to help you be more successful and what do I need to change?”